 In order to study with AHSI, you will need to have a laptop which you must bring to the college every time you attend courses.

 AHSI provides free Wi-Fi for use in the classroom.
-YouTube use for entertainment is not allowed on the premises and at the expense of the college.
+YouTube or other channels/ websites use for entertainment is not allowed on the premises and at the expense of the college.